-The Central Government has recently introduced 10% reservation quota for the Economically Weaker Sections (EWS) among General Category candidates in government jobs and educational institutions.
+The Central Government has recently introduced a 10% reservation quota for the Economically Weaker Sections (EWS) among General Category candidates in government jobs and educational institutions.
 However, many are unsure about the EWS Reservation Eligibility.

 If you are a deserving candidate from the Economically Weaker Section (EWS), we truly wish you should not miss the EWS quota with respect to the seats in Government Jobs (like IAS, IPS etc) and Government institutes (like the IIMs and IITs).
 Read this post to know in detail about the criteria to be included in the EWS Quota.

-Whether you are considered as Economically Weak or not, is based on the income and assets of your family.
+Whether you are considered Economically Weak or not, is based on the income and assets of your family.